AI. Useful innovation or one step away from robot world domination?

 Historically, our reporting has had to be very manual, mostly conducted through Salesforce.
 Building a number of dashboards for all different arms of the business, including AEs, SDRs, and Customer Success.
 But like anything, Salesforce has its limitations.

 As Cognism has scaled, we’ve had a bigger need for streamlining in this department.
-Which led to us onboarding Tableau, where it migrated much of the key wider business reporting.
+This led us to onboarding Tableau, where we migrated much of the key wider business reporting.

 Before Tableau, a lot of time was spent creating reports and monthly RevOps decks for senior leadership on PowerPoint with screenshots from the Salesforce dashboards.

-AI tools are always developing, and we are always exploring new ways to use them in our teams.
+AI tools are always developing, and we're always exploring new ways to use them in our teams.
 So, this list is unlikely to stay this way for long.

-As we learn more about AI and how we can incorporate it into our daily workflows, we will add them to this blog post to keep our list fresh!
+As we learn more about AI and how we can incorporate its uses into our daily workflows, we’ll add them to this blog post to keep our list fresh!